ericjang/aibook/sources/chapter06.md

-In the last chapter I discussed the problem of semantic precision - how can we possibly imbue our systems with our preconceived assumptions of the world when we struggle to formalize the simplest of concepts?

-As usual, let us turn to nature to understand how it solves this proble.

 As engineers, we know that the devil is in the details.
 When someone says “I could code a basic version of the Uber mobile app in a weekend”, they aren’t considering that the hard part is not the high level concept, but the low level logistics and edge cases of it all. (provide some examples here)